Crunch&Sip®: A parent's guide to make it as easy as possible

 Be aware of allergies & restrictions:

-Keep open communication with the school about anything that isn’t allowed in the classroom like sugary treats, processed food or nuts.
+Keep open communication with the school about anything that isn’t allowed in the classroom.
+And remember Crunch&Sip® is all about fruit and veg only, which means leaving out the sugary treats, processed food or nuts.

 Consistency is key:

-Create a similar routine at home with weekend Crunch and Sip time for the whole family.
+Create a similar routine at home with weekend Crunch&Sip® time for the whole family.
 It's about making healthy snacking a regular and expected part of their day, not just at school but at home too.

 Lead by example: